TheAgaveFairy/MusicGeneration/README.md

 While Pandas offered a nice API for quickly representing, augmenting, and handling data, this must now all be done from within the midi format via pretty_midi.
 I regret not doing this from the beginning, but I was less familiar with the API and midi format so it was easier to do in my own extracted version.

 ## Model
 A simple GPT-2 from HuggingFace is employed.
-Implementations are available in C, if needed.
+Implementations are available in C of this famous architecture, if needed by some follow-up work.
 It's a powerful model for its small size and a good architecture for our problem.

 ### Custom Tokenizer
 We played around with a custom tokenizer for another class, with a vocabulary size of 600, 1200, and 3000.
 Since the ABC notation is small, 600 was the best.
 The only thing outside of that spec is any title label, e.g. "X: Debussy - Claire de Lune".
 I'm not sure how to best handle that.
+These results are not in this GitHub and wouldn't help anyways as they were trained for BERT.
+The point being, it should be easy to train a custom tokenizer and I think it's probably worthwhile.

 ## Data
 We want the model to generate some notation / tokenization of music.
 MIDI as ABC (or make your own more compact version of ABC) is a great thing.
 Then the model can generate ABC, which we convert to MIDI, then synthesize to .WAV or some other PCM format.